Quantum Abduction: A New Paradigm for Reasoning under Uncertainty: Background

-\paragraph{Entangled Heuristics and Strategic Inference} The work entitled ``Entangled Heuristics for Agent-Augmented Strategic Reasoning'' (\cite{ghisellini2025entangled}) introduced a hybrid deductive reasoning architecture in which strategic heuristics are activated and composed through semantic entanglement.
+The work entitled ``Entangled Heuristics for Agent-Augmented Strategic Reasoning''~\cite{ghisellini2025entangled} introduces a hybrid deductive reasoning architecture in which strategic heuristics are activated and composed through semantic entanglement.
 In that context, heuristics extracted from strategic texts (e.g., military treatises, corporate frameworks) are treated not as discrete rules but as semantically interdependent potentials, with transformer models employed to measure and exploit these semantic interdependencies \cite{ghisellini2024heuristics}.
-Conflicting or complementary heuristics are not eliminated but fused, inducing the emergence of novel and conceptually richer heuristic syntheses.
+Conflicting or complementary heuristics are not eliminated but rather fused, leading to the emergence of novel and conceptually richer heuristic syntheses.
 This process embodies a quasi-ontological creativity: new strategic concepts arise through heuristic entanglement rather than being selected from a fixed menu of pre-existing options.

-While the philosophical stance of that project was deliberately constructivist—treating inference as creation—quantum abduction maintains a stronger epistemic orientation.
+While the philosophical stance of that project was deliberately constructivist---treating inference as a form of creation---quantum abduction maintains a stronger epistemic orientation.
 Here, hypotheses represent real but uncertain explanatory elements about a determinate world.
-The entanglement mechanism remains valuable, however: embedding hypotheses in a Hilbert-style semantic space, modeling their interferences, and enabling synthetic recombination provides the computational machinery needed to capture inference dynamics in uncertain contexts.
+The entanglement mechanism remains valuable; however, embedding hypotheses in a Hilbert-style semantic space, modeling their interferences, and enabling synthetic recombination provide the computational machinery needed to capture inference dynamics in uncertain contexts.

 Quantum abduction can thus be seen as a specialized adaptation of the entangled heuristics framework:

 \begin{itemize} \item It inherits the machinery of semantic superposition and interference. \item But it applies them in service of \emph{explanatory convergence with reality}, rather than conceptual innovation. \end{itemize}